Blog Post

 I. Understanding Social Media Listening:

-Social media listening involves monitoring and analysing online conversations, mentions, comments, and reviews across various social media platforms.
+Social Listening & Analytics involves monitoring and analysing online conversations, mentions, comments, and reviews across various social media platforms.
 It allows banks to extract valuable insights and gain real-time information about the financial health, market reputation, and business activities of the companies they have extended loans to.
 By employing machine learning for natural language processing techniques, banks can effectively identify potential red flags indicating financial difficulties and anticipate loan defaults.

 II.
 Conducting Continuous Commercial Due Diligence: